aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 any time an item with a "email" field is written, the client will write to this compound beacon.

 The value used in the beacon will include only the email standard beacon.
-For example, if the calculated beacon value for "zorro@gmail.com" is "a", then the value written to this field will be "CE-a".
+For example, if the calculated beacon value for "zorro@gmail.com" is `abcdef`, then the value written to this field will be `CE-abcdef`.

 ### Step 4: